This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

+Babies born prematurely are at risk for developing cerebral palsy.
 Premature birth is when a child is born before the gestation period is complete or before the projected due date.
-Babies born early are at risk for a variety of complications and health problems, including long-term or permanent disabilities like cerebral palsy.
 Doctors must make pregnant women aware of the risks of having a baby prematurely and help them take preventative measures.

 What Is Premature Birth?